-WHEREAS the risk of being involved in a crash increases significantly at BACs equal to or exceeding 0.05 g/dL,
+WHEREAS the risk of a driver being involved in a crash increases significantly at BACs equal to or exceeding 0.05 g/dL, and

-WHEREAS lowering the illegal BAC limit for driving to 0.05 g/dL reduces alcohol-related crashes,
+WHEREAS lowering the legal limit of BAC to 0.05 g/dL or lower when driving reduces alcohol-related crashes and fatalities, and

 BLOOD ALCOHOL CONCENTRATION LIMIT FOR DRIVING: BACKGROUND INFORMATION